IBM/zopeneditor-sample/README.md

 Zowe CLI requires its own connection that is separate from the connection we defined in the User Preferences for the Remote Systems view.
 In the CLI a connection is called a Profile.

-- Create a profile with this command using your hostname, username and password.
+- Create a profile with this command using your hostname, z/OSMF port, username and password.
-  - `zowe profiles create zosmf-profile zoweCLI --host host.company.com --user username --pass password --reject-unauthorized false`
+  - `zowe profiles create zosmf-profile zoweCLI --host host.company.com --port 443 --user username --pass password --reject-unauthorized false`
 - Once created test this profile with
   - `zowe zosmf check status`